Martchus/arch-repo-manager/README.md

       the AUR.** They are listed under "Artefacts".
 For better awareness of additional packages being pulled into the build as dependencies you may consider using the flag "Pulling-in further dependencies unexpected" by default and only remove that flag after doing a thorough review of these new PKGBUILDs.
+If you only want to build from local sources anyway it makes sense to use the flag "Build only from local PKGBUILDs" and not worry about the AUR at all.
 2. Start the "Conduct building" build action.
     * **This step will execute code from the PKGBUILDs download in the previous step.
 Make sure you have reviewed them.**